richardagalvez/jekyll-now/_posts/2016-10-19-Research-Update: 2.md

+---
+layout: post
+title: Thoughts on Entrepreneurship, Economics and the General Relativity - Fluid Dynamics duality.
+---

 # October 19th 2016:
-Thoughts on Entrepreneurship, Economics and the General Relativity - Fluid Dynamics duality.

 Well today was insane yet again.
 I'll keep this short since it's 12:30 am and want to get some rest before the day starts up again tomorrow at 7am!